GEO 121. Global Physical Environments (4 sh)

 Internship is limited to 4 semester hours credit toward geography minor.
 Prerequisites: GEO 121, 131 and permission of instructor.

-Students engage in independent research projects related to the field of geography in conjunction with a faculty mentor.
-Prerequisites: junior or senior status and geography program approval.
+Students may engage in research in the field of geography in conjunction with a faculty mentor.
+Prerequisites: sophomore, junior, or senior standing: a minimum 3.0 GPA; and instructor permission.